 Warm-Strict Behaviour

-Any reasonable adjustments will be shared with staff working with individual students.
+These adjustments are shared with staff working with individual students.

 Behaviour Expectations